-Informational interdependence, which exists when one team (the "seeker") requires information from another team (the "source") for the pursuit of its goals, is an important facet of interdependence among component teams of a multiteam system.
-Collaboration between teams who are informationally interdependent requires boundary-spanning communication and, in particular, information sharing as critical coordination processes.
-Inter-team information sharing is a team-level activity emerging from individual behavior as teams collectively organize their boundary-spanning interaction (Marrone, 2010).
-It can be initiated either by the source or the seeker.
-In the first case, the source shares information with the seeker without a request, i.e. proactively.
-Proactive information sharing constitutes a prototype of implicit coordination: The source anticipates the needs of the seeking team and acts upon them without a need for an explicit request (Fisher, Bell, Dierdorff, & Belohlav, 2012; Rico & Sánchez-Manzanares, 2008; 165).
-In the second case, the source shares information with the seeker in response to a request from the seeker, i.e. reactively.
-Reactive information sharing constitutes an explicit coordination mechanism in the sense that the information sharing activity itself is explicitly negotiated between the teams through the preceding request.
-While both explicit and implicit coordination generally have positive performance implications, their antecedents as well as their relative contribution to collective performance may differ (Espinosa, Lerch, & Kraut, 2004) and we therefore consider them side by side as we develop our theory.
+"Informational interdependence," which exists when one team (the "seeker") requires information from another team (the "source") for the pursuit of its goals, is an important facet of interdependence among component teams of a multiteam system.
+Collaboration between teams that are informationally interdependent requires boundary-spanning communication and, in particular, "information sharing" as critical coordination processes.
+Interteam information sharing is a team-level activity emerging from individual behavior as teams collectively organize their boundary-spanning interaction (Marrone, 2010).
+It can be initiated by either the source or the seeker.
+In the first case, the source shares information with the seeker without a request-that is, proactively.
+Proactive information sharing constitutes a prototype of implicit coordination: the source anticipates the needs of the seeking team and acts upon them without a need for an explicit request (Fisher, Bell, Dierdorff, & Belohlay, 2012; Rico & Sánchez-Manzanares, 2008: 165).
+In the second case, the source shares information with the seeker in response to a request from the seeker-that is, reactively.
+Reactive information sharing constitutes an explicit coordination mechanism in the sense that the information-sharing activity itself is explicitly negotiated between the teams through the preceding request.
+While both explicit and implicit coordination generally have positive performance implications, their antecedents as well as their relative contribution to collective performance may differ (Espinosa, Lerch, & Kraut, 2004), and we therefore consider them side by side as we develop our theory.

-Inter-team information sharing has been recognized as a critical foundation of inter-team effectiveness across different fields of research (Best Jr., 2011; Gokpinar et al., 2010; Horwitz et al., 2008).
+Interteam information sharing has been recognized as a critical foundation of interteam effectiveness across different fields of research (Best, 2011; Gokpinar et al., 2010; Horwitz et al., 2008).
 At the same time, it is an inherently challenging activity.
-Even within teams, information is often exchanged less than needed (Mesmer-Magnus & DeChurch, 2009) and team boundaries only further limit inter-team communication and information exchange (Caimo &

-Lomi, 2015; Feld, 1981; Lomi, Lusher, Pattison, & Robins, 2014).
+Even within teams, information is often exchanged less than needed (Mesmer-Magnus & DeChurch, 2009), and team boundaries only further limit interteam communication and information exchange (Caimo & Lomi, 2015; Feld, 1981; Lomi et al., 2014).
 In the following sections, we examine the role of social identity as a key factor that can help multiteam systems to overcome this challenge.